-I am an accomplished Senior Developer with leadership experience and a demonstrated history of working in the computer games industry.
+I am an accomplished Lead Software Engineer with a demonstrated history of working in the computer games industry.
 I am skilled in many programming languages, with a career that has predominantly focused on server side technologies.
-I currently work at Lockwood Publishing where I contribute to the development of backend services for Avakin Life.
+I am a Lead Software Engineer, working at The Multiplayer Group.
+I am working with my team to build a matchmaking and game server provisioning solution using Go microservices in Kubernetes.

 I have a PhD in Computer Science from University of Nottingham.
 My Thesis, 'Congestion Control Framework For Delay-Tolerant Communication', was focused on providing a congestion control framework for use in delay and disconnection prone networks and addressed both single copy and replication base message dissemination.